NASA-IMPACT/veda-data-pipelines/stac-gen/README.md

-Docker to query CMR for meta data associated with a granule, create a STAC Item and then insert it into a remote database.
+This docker image queries CMR for metadata associated with a granule, creates a STAC Item and then inserts it into a remote database.

 ```bash
 docker build -t stac-gen .